Posted on:

 How to Add Media to Google Slides on Different Devices

-Everything in this guide applies to Windows and Mac.
-Use Google Slides in Chrome for the best experience and fewest compatibility issues.
+Everything in this guide applies as written.
+Use Chrome for the fewest compatibility issues.

 See our complete guide on how to add audio on iPad.